 - No budget size requirement

-Pentacle’s AMTF is supported, in part, by public funds from the National Endowment for the Arts, the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, and the New York City Department of Cultural Affairs in partnership with the City Council.
-Pentacle receives private support for AMTF from the Howard Gilman Foundation, The Hyde and Watson Foundation, The Jerome Robbins Foundation, and The Harkness Foundation for Dance.
+Pentacle’s Career Development Programs are supported, in part, by public funds from the National Endowment for the Arts, the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature, and the New York City Department of Cultural Affairs in partnership with the City Council.
+Pentacle receives private support for its Career Development Programs from the Howard Gilman Foundation, The Lotos Foundation, The Jerome Robbins Foundation, the Harkness Foundation for Dance, and generous individual donors.